DavidAce/EMC-Lib/README.md

 ## Constants
-See the file `constants.h`.
+See the file `EMC_constants.h`.
 In particular, set the following variables to your liking:

 `int M` sets the number of parallel subpopulations.
 Preferrably this